SOS Children in Bulgaria

 Children in Bulgaria

 Children in Bulgaria face many dangers.
 Poor healthcare has led to high infant mortality and increasing rates of childhood disease.
+For every 1000 Bulgarian children born, 12 will die before the age of five.
 Bulgaria's outdated child protection system means that care is inadequate children and families in need of support.
 Despite recent improvements, many children are simply removed from their families and placed institutions, especially those wtih mental or physical disabilities.

 Our Work in Bulgaria

 Today, two Children's Villages offer care to children who have lost their families in Dren, near the capital of Sofia, as well as in the central town of Trjavna.
 Beyond our permanent work, we ensure that support is there for those who need it during times of particular need.
 When living conditions were at their worst in 1996-97, we provided food, baby clothes and warm winter clothing for vulnerable families.